|

 How do you explain that the two mutineers who escaped from jail

-to be arrested?
+are still to be arrested?

 This sense of impunity doesnt help.
 I have made it clear already